-*Patients received marstacimab for up to an additional 16 months (mean 7 months) during B7841007.
+*Patients received marstacimab for up to an additional 43 months (mean 31 months) during B7841007.

+Year 1: Day 1 to Day 365; Year 2: Day 366 to Day 730; ≥ Year 3: Day 731 to the 43-month data cut-off

 The estimated mean and confidence intervals (CIs) for the ABR come from negative binomial regression model.

-The median and the interquartile range (IQR), 25th percentile to 75th percentile, for the ABR comes from the descriptive summary.
+The median and the interquartile range (IQR), 25th percentile to 75th percentile, for the ABR come from the descriptive summary.

-ABR = Annualised Bleeding Rate; CI = Confidence Interval; IQR = Interquartile Range; ATP = Active Treatment Phase (B7841005); N = number of patients who contributed data for analyses at each time interval
+ABR = Annualised Bleeding Rate; CI = Confidence Interval; IQR = Interquartile Range; N = number of patients who contributed data for analyses at each time interval